What is Resilience?

 Why is Resilience Becoming More Important?

 In the world of work, it’s not hard to notice that increased demands are now placed on workers for less financial and personal gain.
 Bonuses are reducing; the job market is more competitive, salaries are lower yet the cost of living is higher.
-Developing resilience both in business and on a personal level is surely bumped to the top of the “To Do” list.
+Developing resilience both in business and on a personal level is bumped to the top of the “To Do” list.